(1300 292 371)

 You can view all our threats from this page.
 Use the filters below to filter by audience type, title and summary and the sort options to sort for the most recently updated or published content.

 Web shell malware

-Malicious web shells are a type of software uploaded to a compromised web server to enable remote access by an attacker.
+Malicious web shells are a type of software uploaded to a compromised web server that enable remote access to an attacker.
 While web shells may be benign, their use by cyber adversaries is becoming more frequent due to the increasing use of web-facing services by organisations across the world.

 08 Jul 2020

 Ransomware is a type of malicious software (malware) that makes your computer or its files unusable unless you pay a fee.
 It can get onto your device in the same way as other malware or a virus.

 Cryptocurrency mining (cryptomining) uses the processing power of computers to solve complex mathematical problems and verify cybercurrency transactions.
 The miners are then rewarded with a small amount of cybercurrency.

 Malicious insiders can be employees, former employees, contractors or business associates who have legitimate access to your systems and data, but use that access to destroy data, steal data or sabotage your systems.
 It does not include well-meaning staff who accidentally put your cyber security at risk or spill data.